Loading

 Job Description:

-• Provide excellent customer service to coaches and staff, prospective and current student-athletes in matters concerning NCAA and WCC Compliance.
+• Provide excellent customer service to coaches and staff, prospective and current student-athletes in matters concerning NCAA and West Coast Conference Compliance.

 • Monitor, review and approve official visit requests, athletic aid agreement requests, and CARA activity logs.